Edge of the City: Production

-Metro-Goldwyn-Mayer budgeted only $500,000 for the film because its racial content was believed to limit its marketability in the south.
+The movie was based on the TV play A Man is Ten Feet Tall.
+It was optioned by Jonathan Productions, an offshoot of Talent Associates formed by David Susskin, Robert Alan Aurthur and Al Levy.
+MGM agreed to finance.
+Ritt had directed Aurthur's play A Very Special Baby and the author insisted he direct.

+The budget was set at $475,000 and 32 were allocated for filming entirely in New York, 18 in studio and 14 on location, plus two weeks rehearsal.
+Jonathan was entitled to 25% of the profits and filming started April 1956.
+It was decided to change the title after market research.

 Poitier was paid $15,000 for the role and received his first co-star billing.
 Though this sum was considered small by movie industry standards, it was the largest fee Poitier received up to then.
 Ritt, who had been blacklisted, was paid only $10,000.
 The film was shot on location at a railroad yard in Manhattan and on St. Nicholas Terrace in New York's Harlem.

 Poitier was the only actor remaining from the TV version, in which the Jack Warden character was played by Martin Balsam and the Cassavetes character was played by Don Murray.
 The TV version was directed by Robert Mulligan.
 The script was completely rewritten for the film.

 The opening title sequence and theatrical release poster were designed by Saul Bass.
 The score was composed, conducted and orchestrated by Leonard Rosenman.